 - Place your crust inside your pan pressing up along the sides so that it stays in place.

-- While it is baking, in a medium bowl, whisk together your egg, sugar ,vanilla and cream until it is a pale yellow color.⅓ cup granulated sugar, 1 large egg, 1 teaspoon vanilla extract, ½ cup heavy cream
+- In a medium bowl, whisk together your egg, sugar ,vanilla and cream until it is a pale yellow color.⅓ cup granulated sugar, 2 large eggs, 1 teaspoon vanilla extract, ½ cup heavy cream

-- Remove your tart from the oven and now pour this egg mixture over the top of your plums and pastry and place back in the oven and bake for 20 more minutes until the custard is set and not jiggly anymore and the top is a nice golden color.
+- Pour this egg mixture over the top of your plums and pastry and place in the oven and bake for 20-25 minutes until the custard is set and not jiggly anymore and the top is a nice golden color.

 - Cut your tart into slices, dust with powdered sugar and enjoy!